 The project was established in 2002 as a direct result of anti-social behaviour of young people in the area who were not group ready, not accessing any other service and in need of one-to-one support.
-The project works in partnership with Crossreach, providing a befriending service across the city of Edinburgh for 40 young people aged 5-16year old who are affected by their parental substance misuse.
+The project provides a befriending service within the South West of Edinburgh for 40 young people aged 5-16 year old who are affected by their parental substance misuse.

 Parental substance misuse can impact and effect young people in many ways such as:

 - Lack of supportive adults within the family

 - Concern for the young person’s physical, emotional, educational or social welfare

 The Youth Befriending Project obtained Quality in Befriending Excellence Award from Befriending Network Scotland in 2012.
 In March 2016 the project was re-assessed and again awarded Quality in Befriending Award at Excellence.

 Aims and Objectives